Meet Melissa St. Clair

 - B positive > attitude is half the battle

-When Melissa isn’t buzzing about the office, she and her husband (USMC, Retired) are likely to be exploring their local community, enjoying a road trip, porch sitting with their cats, or honing their culinary skills in their hive in the lowcountry.
+When Melissa isn’t buzzing about the office, she and her husband (USMC, Retired) are likely to be exploring their local community, enjoying a road trip, porch sitting with their cats, or honing their culinary skills in their hive.

 Make a beeline.